Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 What Are Typical Architectural and Professional Fees?

 Fees for architectural design and consultancy services for single-storey extensions typically range from 5% to 10% of the total construction cost.
-These professional services can include:
+These professional services can include concept design, technical drawings, planning submissions, and building regulations information.

 What Are Building Control Fees and Other Associated Costs?